cloud-gov/pages-redirects/README.md

 First make sure you have [Docker][] and [Docker Compose][] installed, and maybe give the [18F Docker guide][] a read.

-Then build and run tests in docker-compose network:
+Then build and run tests in the docker-compose network:

 ```sh
 yarn build-docker && yarn test-docker